NextAct: Instructors

 ,Pamela Koehler is an adjunct professor of art and art history at Adelphi University.
 As a teaching artist, she has presented lectures, talks, and workshops at the Metropolitan Museum of Art, the Brooklyn Museum, the Morgan Library, the Whitney, and the Dahesh Museum.

 ,Natan Last published his first crossword puzzle in the New York Times when he was 16, then the youngest constructor to appear in the Times.
-Last wrote a book of crosswords, Titled Word.
+Last wrote a book of crosswords, titled “Word.”
 He has a B.A. with honors in Economics and Literary Arts from Brown University.

 ,Jane Marsh was the first singer to win the Gold Medal in Moscow’s International Tchaikovsky Competition.
 Among Verdi, Strauss, and Bel Canto, her repertoire includes the signature Tchaikovsky and Rimsky-Korsakov heroines.
-She has appeared as a performer and M.C. in international and U.S. radio and television venues and since 2007, has presented Metropolitan Opera Guild lectures and master classes on Bel Canto, Verdi, Puccini, Wagner, Mozart, Strauss, and the Russian repertoire.
-She was awarded the New York Handel Medaille for exceptional contribution to the world of music.
+She has appeared as a performer and M.C. in international and U.S. radio and television venues, and since 2007, has presented Metropolitan Opera Guild lectures and master classes on Bel Canto, Verdi, Puccini, Wagner, Mozart, Strauss, and the Russian repertoire.
+She was awarded the New York Handel Medaille for her exceptional contribution to the world of music.

-,Alexander Pichugin Ph.D. is the Director of German languages and literature studies at Rutgers University.
+,Alexander Pichugin, Ph.D., is the Director of German languages and literature studies at Rutgers University.
 Alexander is an assistant teaching professor covering a wide range of topics.
-Courses include, “Cultural Diversity,” “German Music,” “The Wonderful World of Opera,” “Ecocriticism,” “Knowledge, Language and Cognition,” “Ecocinema,” and “Hitler in Film.”
+Courses include “Cultural Diversity,” “German Music,” “The Wonderful World of Opera,” “Ecocriticism,” “Knowledge, Language and Cognition,” “Ecocinema,” and “Hitler in Film.”
 He is the recipient of a 2020 Award for Distinguished Contributions to Undergraduate Education.

 ,Lars Rosager danced on Broadway in the original casts of 42nd Street, directed and choreographed by Gower Champion, and the 1987 revival of Cabaret, directed by Harold Prince and choreographed by Ron Field.
 He has taught dance at Circle in the Square, Steps on Broadway, CAP 21, NYU Tisch School of the Arts, and is currently on faculty at The American Music and Dramatic Academy (AMDA), where he teaches dance history.
-Most recently he has staged dances and taught master classes for Nikki Atkin’s The American Dance Machine for the 21st Century.
+Most recently, he has staged dances and taught master classes for Nikki Atkin’s The American Dance Machine for the 21st Century.
 He received a Bachelor of Arts degree from St. Mary’s College of California.

 ,Leo Schaff is an actor, singer, and songwriter.
 A longtime Bardolator, he also teaches at the 92nd Street Y and was NY1 New Yorker of the Week for his popular Shakespeare classes for seniors throughout the city.
 He co-wrote “Give Us Hope,” a song performed by the San Francisco Children’s Choir at President Obama’s first Inauguration.